 Francis Ford Coppola's The Godfather is a film that is known for its dark lighting, often only lighting half of a character's face, a critical component in chiaroscuro.
-Watch the video below to see how the filmmakers lit the famous franchise.
+Watch the video below to see how legendary cinematographer Gordon Willis lit the famous franchise.

 Here's a more recent film, Casino Royale, and it's now-iconic opening scene.
 From this you can see that the technique is still relevant, which tends to happen when said technique works so well.